-

 No slot can be held without a Registration Fee.
 The application is NOT complete until the Registration Fee is paid.

-Pre-camp services codes are 90791 (95) Intake Evaluation Telehealth, 3 codes of 90837 individual therapy, 60 minutes, and 3 codes of 90785 Interactive Complexity Code.
+Pre-camp services codes are one 90791 (95) Intake Evaluation Telehealth, four 90837 Individual Therapy (60 minutes), and 4 90785 Interactive Complexity.

-During-camp service codes are 5 codes of 90837 (Individual Therapy, 60 minutes), 5 codes of 90785 (Interactive Complexity code) and 5 90853 (Group Therapy).
+During-camp service codes are five of each: 90837 (Individual Therapy, 60 minutes), 90785 (Interactive Complexity), and 90853 (Group Therapy).

 Yes, we will provide a Camp Superbill within 2 weeks after camp.
 Monthly Superbills for pre-camp services will be automatically provided through our Client Portal system on the 1st of each month.
 Superbills are a detailed receipt of all services, procedure codes, diagnoses, dates, and costs.